 If you are considering a divorce, know that you have options when it comes to the divorce process:

 - Litigation: Litigation is what most people think of when they consider divorce.
 In litigation, each side is usually represented by an attorney.
 The approach is adversarial.
 Couples negotiate a series of issues through their attorneys.
 Issues that cannot be negotiated are resolved at trial.

 - Mediation: Many people think that all legal processes take place in court, but most of the time, cases are actually settled out of court.
 Mediation is a good option for resolving issues quickly and with a minimum of expense.
 A third, unbiased party helps both sides to come to an agreement and resolve disagreements prior to trial.
 Couples engaging in mediation each have their own attorney, but the focus is on creating a viable agreement instead of going to trial.

 - Collaboration: In Collaborative Divorces, each party commits to resolving issues without going to court.
 In fact, the couple signs an agreement, agreeing to hire new ones in the event litigation is required.
 The couple then sits down with their collaborative divorce attorneys and any financial experts, child psychologists or other experts, as necessary or desired.
 Together, they work out the details of their divorce agreement — focusing on what is right for them.

 WHAT APPROACH IS BEST?

 Many people think that all legal processes take place in court, but most of the time, cases are settled out of court through negotiations between attorneys, mediation or through the use of Collaborative Law.
-Contact our Westchester law office in New Rochelle, New York, by calling (914) 738-7765 for a confidential consultation about your options.
+Contact our Westchester County law office in New Rochelle, New York, by calling (914) 738-7765 for a confidential consultation about your options.
 We also have a Manhattan office to serve clients in New York City.